dsa-2/docs/handshake/temp-requester-handshake.md

 A temporary requester user doesn't have a predefined client in the broker, he's connected with a one time token which include his permisison group.

-the browser user client still need to do [4 steps handshake F0~F3](handshake-message.md) like a normal dsa client, but it can skip the ECDH authorization.
+the temporary requester user client still need to do [4 steps handshake F0~F3](handshake-message.md) like a normal dsa client, but it can skip the ECDH authorization.

 ## Difference in handshake messages